biringaChi/CADE/README.md

 <p align="center"> <img src="..doc/cade.svg" width="98%"> </p>

-Official implementation of CADE to undergo review at ACM DTRAP.
+Official implementation of CADE to undergo review.
 For reviewer(s), please follow the instructions below to reproduce the results presented in the paper.

 ## Abstract
 > Software developers frequently embed textual credentials (e.g., passwords, generic secrets, private keys and generic tokens) in software repositories even though it is strictly advised against due to the severe threat to the security of the software.
 These credentials create attack surfaces exploitable by a potential adversary to conduct malicious exploits such as backdoor attacks.
 Hence, the requirement for accurate detection mechanisms.
 Existing approaches fall into pattern-based and machine learning (ML)-enabled categories.
 Pattern-based methods include the design of regular expressions to detect these credentials.
 Albeit this method has been proven successful in detecting credentials with well-established patterns, they also incur a significant performance overhead with the growth in rules and search space.
 ML-enabled methods were employed to tackle the aforementioned drawback.
 Given that ML models can only compute with numerical observations, recent detection efforts utilize word embedding models such as GloVe to vectorize textual credentials before passed to classifiers for predictions.
 However, these models are unable to discriminate between embeddings that might be semantically close but contextually distant in vector space.
 Consequently, resulting in high false positive and negative prediction rates.